The mistake you might make when applying sunscreen

 Lathering on any sunscreen before a fun day out in the sun?
-Chances are you’re not adequately applying it, according to researchers at the University of Minnesota Medical School.
+You might not be applying enough.

-They also found the users were more likely to apply sunscreen to their arms (51 percent) and less likely to spread the product to their face (42 percent), chest (6 percent) and legs (3.6 percent).
+They also found the users were more likely to apply sunscreen to their arms (51%) and less likely to spread the product to their face (42%), chest (6%) and legs (3.6%).

-One in every five Americans will develop some form of skin cancer in their lifetime, according to statistics from the Skin Cancer Foundation.
+One in every five Americans will develop some form of skin cancer in their lifetime, according to the American Academy of Dermatology.
 Most cases of skin cancer are linked to exposure to the sun’s UV rays.

 Other barriers include lack of education on why we need sun protection and the need for reapplication, adds Dr. Stephen Carter, another dermatologist at Advocate Illinois Medical Center.